-5 Closed Boundary Extraction from a Single Point
+6. Closed Boundary Extraction from a Single Point

 It is often needed to detect a closed contour.
 Our previous approach of finding a minimal path between two given end points, detects the two paths that complete a closed contour only if both ways correspond to a global minimum.
 In the general case of selecting the second point, it is clear that although both ways are local minima, only one is a global minimum.
 Assuming only one start point p_0 is given on the closed contour, let us compute the minimal action U from this start point.
-We should then find a second point p_1 that is located on the unknown contour and from where the two half paths have the same energy.
-This means we have to find a point p_1 from which there is more than one curve connecting it to the source p_0 .
+We should then find a second point p_1 that is located on the unknown contour, from which the two geodesics have the same energy.
+This means we have to find a point p_1 from which there is more than one minimal curve connecting it to the source p_0 .
 These special points are the saddles of U.